jianghaizhi/DELL-Alienware-Aurora-R7-macOS/README.md

 Sleep and wake are good.

-~~Usb ports are injected through SSDT-USB.aml~~
+Usb ports are injected through SSDT-UIUC.aml

-Intel integrated GPU UHD 630 is natively supported by Majove when using macmini 8,1.
+Intel integrated GPU UHD 630 is natively supported by Mojave when using macmini 8,1.

 I have no related devices, so I did not test USB-C ports and HDMI ports.